-(c) the effects of a change to adopted discount rates and related economic assumptions caused by changes in investment market and general economic conditions shall be recognised as income or expense of the reporting period in which the change occurs;"
+(c) the effects of a change to adopted discount rates and related economic assumptions caused by changes in investment market and general economic conditions shall be recognised as income or expense of the reporting period in which the change occurs; ...".

-The policy liability of participating business is generally valued as the value of supporting assets (VSA) as described in section 10.2 of LPS1.04.
+The policy liability of participating business is generally valued as the value of supporting assets (VSA) as described in paragraphs 110 and 111 of LPS 340.

-- "10.2 Value of Supporting Assets - 10.2.1 The Value of Supporting Assets is determined as: - a) the Policy Liability at the end of the previous reporting period; plus - b) the cost of declared Bonuses at the end of the previous period; plus - c) the actual policy related cash flows and investment experience as reported in the regulatory financial statements; less - d) the expected Shareholder Profits emerging over the period and the non-investment Experience Profit. - 10.2.2 The Value of Supporting Assets must be calculated so as to attribute no value of assets to terminated benefits."
+"110.
+The value of supporting assets is determined as:

+- a) the policy liability at the end of the previous reporting period; - b) plus the cost of declared bonuses at the end of the previous period; - c) plus the actual policy related cash flows and investment experience as reported in the regulatory financial statements; - d) less the expected shareholder profits emerging over the period and the non-investment experience profit. - 111.
+The value of supporting assets must be calculated so as to attribute no value of assets to terminated benefits."

 An increase in the policy liability due to an increase in the asymmetric risk reserve leads to an increase in the liability beyond the VSA.
-Under this interpretation, this leads to recognition of an expense (loss) in the relevant period according to section 9.2.5 of AASB1038:
+Under this interpretation, this leads to recognition of an expense (loss) in the relevant period according to section 9.2.5 of AASB 1038: